NovusAevum/apt-adversarial-operations/README.md

 <div align="center">

-**⭐ If you find this repository valuable, please star it to support continued development ⭐**
+**⭐ Star this repository to support continued development ⭐**

-**Built with 🔥 by security researchers, for security researchers**
+**Built with precision by security researchers, for security professionals**

 </div>

----

-## 📅 Changelog

-### Version 1.0.0 (January 2025)
-- ✅ Initial release
-- ✅ Complete APT kill chain documentation
-- ✅ 150+ code examples
-- ✅ MITRE ATT&CK framework integration
-- ✅ Custom C2 framework implementation
-- ✅ 25+ lab scenarios
-- ✅ Detection and defense guidelines

-### Upcoming Features
-- 🔜 Advanced malware analysis modules
-- 🔜 Mobile device exploitation techniques
-- 🔜 IoT and embedded systems attacks
-- 🔜 Cloud-native security testing
-- 🔜 AI/ML adversarial techniques
-- 🔜 Quantum-resistant cryptography testing

 ---